mario-guerra/mario-guerra.github.io/src/content/documentation/api_design_guidelines.md

 * Implement pagination for collection endpoints that can return large datasets
 * Common pagination approaches:
   * Use query parameters like `skip` and `top` (simple and effective)
-  * Return a "next link" URL for the client to retrieve the next page (Azure's approach)
+  * Return a "next link" URL for the client to retrieve the next page
 * Consider whether including total count is feasible for your data storage technology
   > **Note:** Total counts often require scanning the entire dataset, which can be impractical or expensive with certain data stores
 * Set sensible defaults and maximum page sizes